silvanatrabalon/learning/public/guides/javascript-en.md

 ## Modules

 **Description**
-Module systems allow splitting code into independent and reusable parts.
+Allow splitting code into independent and reusable parts.
 In JavaScript, the three most common module systems are: ES Modules (ESM), CommonJS (CJS), and AMD (Asynchronous Module Definition).
 Each has its own syntax, loading behavior, and platform support.

 **Comparison**